rmcanany/SolidEdgeHousekeeper/TipsAndTricks.md

 #### Could not create the Preferences Directory

 Downloaded files are frequently blocked or marked read-only.
 The program cannot function if so.
 Right-click the extracted directory (not the `*.zip` file) and select Properties.
-Click the `Unblock` button and clear the `Read-only` checkbox.
+If applicable, click the `Unblock` button and clear the `Read-only` checkbox.

 #### Cannot Find Housekeeper.exe